What is an Expert System?

-An Expert System is defined as an interactive and reliable computer-based decision-making system which uses both facts and heuristics to solve complex decision-making problems.
+EXPERT SYSTEM is an interactive and reliable computer-based decision-making system which uses both facts and heuristics to solve complex decision-making problems.
 It is considered at the highest level of human intelligence and expertise.
-It is a computer application which solves the most complex issues in a specific domain.
+The purpose of an expert system is to solve the most complex issues in a specific domain.

 In this tutorial, you will learn:

 - Components of the expert system

 - Other Key terms used in Expert systems

 - Conventional System vs. Expert system